mathiasmag/Oracle-Dev-Env-Docker/BuildAndRun.md

 ```
 ## Execute the script to create and start the containers

-Create a directory to hold docker volumes, that is file sthat are stored outside of the containers.
+Create a directory to hold docker volumes, that is files that are stored outside of the containers.
 Specifically, here it is used for database files and for the ORDS-config.
 It has to be writeable by user 54321 that is the oracle user in the containers.
 For example.
+The script handles it as the base does not need it but the created subdirectories are chmoded to 777.
 - $ mkdir ~/dkr_volumes

 In the same directory where you put the zip-files, there is a script createandstartall.sh.
 It takes the needed parameters for creating starting the containers.